7 Types of Questions to Include in a Layered Process Audit Checklist PDF

 The key is to use your own internal process failure modes and effects analysis (PFMEA) forms to identify high-risk processes and design questions around them.
 An automated LPA platform can help, allowing you to randomize and update questions to reflect current risks.

 With discipline and continuous verification of critical processes, your process audit checklist can help you make meaningful quality improvements.
-A robust process audit that goes beyond checking the box proves that quality is top priority for leaders and the organization as a whole.
+A robust process audit that goes beyond checking the box proves that quality is the top priority for leaders and the organization as a whole.